MKUltra: Motivation and assessments

 His work was inspired and paralleled by the British psychiatrist William Sargant at St Thomas' Hospital, London, and Belmont Hospital, Sutton, who experimented on his patients without their consent, causing similar long-term damage.
 Although Sargant acted as a consultant for MI5, no evidence has emerged that his work with deep sleep treatment at St Thomas' hospital had any links with intelligence services.

 In the 1980s, several of Cameron's former patients sued the CIA for damages, which the Canadian news program The Fifth Estate documented.
 Their experiences and lawsuit were adapted in the 1998 television miniseries The Sleep Room.

 Naomi Klein argues in her book The Shock Doctrine that Cameron's research and his contribution to the MKUltra project was not about mind control and brainwashing, but about designing "a scientifically based system for extracting information from 'resistant sources'.
 In other words, torture."

 Alfred W. McCoy writes, "Stripped of its bizarre excesses, Dr. Cameron's experiments, building upon Donald O. Hebb's earlier breakthrough, laid the scientific foundation for the CIA's two-stage psychological torture method", referring to first creating a state of disorientation in the subject, and then creating a situation of "self-inflicted" discomfort in which the disoriented subject can alleviate pain by capitulating.

 Secret detention camps

-In areas under American control in the early 1950s in Europe and East Asia, mostly Japan, West Germany and the Philippines, the CIA created secret detention centers (black sites) so that the U.S. could avoid criminal prosecution.
+In areas under American control in the early 1950s in Europe and East Asia, mostly Japan, West Germany, and the Philippines, the CIA created secret detention centers (black sites) so that the U.S. could avoid criminal prosecution.
 The CIA captured people suspected of being enemy agents and other people it deemed "expendable" to undergo various types of torture and human experimentation.
-The prisoners were interrogated while being administered psychoactive drugs, electroshocked and subjected to extremes of temperature, sensory isolation and the like to develop a better understanding of how to destroy and to control human minds.
+The prisoners were interrogated while being administered psychoactive drugs, electroshocked, and subjected to extremes of temperature, sensory isolation, and the like to develop a better understanding of how to destroy and to control human minds.

+Project Bluebird

+In October 1950, during the Korean War, North Korean POWs under U.S. custody were reportedly subjected to experiments under Project Bluebird, a precursor to MK-ULTRA.
+According to declassified documents released by the National Security Archive in 2024–2025, these experiments involved the use of various drugs and advanced interrogation techniques, with the stated aim of "controlling an individual to the point where he will do our bidding against his will and even against such fundamental laws of nature as self-preservation".